Success Rate of Long-Distance Relationships

 However, it doesn’t always apply to everyone.
 A happy couple who is content with what they can manage can carry on with this.
 It is just being suggested that long-distance couples usually require more work, more planning, and more effort.

 The study has also shown that a significant number of relationships began through a long-distance set up especially nowadays that a lot of couples meet online.
-A couple who has to deal with long-distance are also required to communicate electronically more often.
+A couple who has to deal with long-distance is also required to communicate electronically more often.

 It has been proven that lack of physical intimacy was the major challenge for 66% of couples in a long-distance relationship with 31% of them stating that they missed sex the most.